-Just because you’re on the road in your caravan or motorhome, it doesn’t mean to give up your home comforts, and with caravan tv’s there’s no excuse to miss out on your favourite tv shows and series.
+Just because you’re on the road in your caravan or motorhome, it doesn’t mean you have to give up home luxuries – and there’s no excuse for missing out favourite TV shows.

-If you’re going to buy a caravan tv, then you need to purchase one that’s specialised and fit for purpose, and the Cell 12 Volt Led TV fits the bill.
+If you’re going to buy a caravan television, then you need to purchase one that’s specialised and fit for purpose, and the Cello 12 Volt LED TV fits the bill.
 This TV is specially designed for viewers who are on the move, whether this is in a caravan, mobile home or boat.

-This TV is HD Ready and has a 720p image resolution so you can watch all your favourite TV in a sharp and clear format.
+This TV is HD Ready so you can watch all your favourite TV in a sharp and clear format.
 As an added feature there is also an inbuilt DVD player which means you don’t need an extra device taking up more space, which is great if you’re a DVD fanatic.

 If space is limited, the TV is also wall-mountable while also being in Band ‘A’ for energy efficiency, which means that there will be lower running costs which make it more environmentally friendly.

 - HD Ready – max resolution 1920 x 1080 (1080p)